slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 ## Relationship between releases and attestations

-For many ecosystems, a single "release" of a project, package, or library may include multiple artifacts, resulting from because builds that may happen over multiple differing platforms, architectures or environments, and may not happen at roughly the same point in time (and might even span multiple days).
+A single "release" of a project, package, or library may include multiple artifacts.
+These artifacts result from builds on different platforms, architectures or environments.
+The builds need not happen at roughly the same point in time and might even span multiple days.

-As a result, the complete set of all attestations for a given release may be incomplete until a build is finished, and in reality, a build may never be truly 'finished' as in many ecosystems, it is permissible for new artifacts that support new platforms or architectures to be introduced for old releases long after the initial release.
+The complete set of attestations for a given release is incomplete until a build is finished.
+However, it is difficult or impossible to determine when a build is 'finished' because many ecosystems allow adding new artifacts to old releases when adding support for new platforms or architectures.

 As a result, using a single attestation bundle per release is unnecessarily restrictive and does not work with the way complex, modern software artifacts are built and distributed.

-Thus, it is recommended to support multiple individual attestations or attestation bundles per release.
+Thus, package ecosystems SHOULD support multiple individual attestations or attestation bundles per release.
 At the time of a given build, the relevant build attestations for that build can be added to the release, depending on the relationship to the given artifacts.